-The first step toward developing a successful Emeril's Culinary Garden & Teaching Kitchen program is to identify and build a team of motivated and diverse individuals from the school community who will help to implement, grow, and sustain the program over time.
+The first step in developing a successful Emeril's Culinary Garden & Teaching Kitchen program is to identify and assemble a team of motivated and diverse individuals from the school community.
+This team will be responsible for implementing, growing, and sustaining the program over time.
 It is ideal to begin this process a full school year before launching the program.